Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 The walk starts at the car park just to the east of the hill, and follows good footpaths to the summit.
 Here you can enjoy wonderful 360 degree views across the Quantocks towards the Severn Estuary.
 It's a fabulous spot on a nice clear day.
 The walk then descends through woodland and past Merridge Hill before returning to the car park.

 The Samaritans Way South West and the Macmillan Way both cross the hill so you could pick these up to extend your walk.
-For example you could head a couple of miles to the north and visit Wills Neck, the highest point in the Quantocks.
-The wonderful Fyne Court is also just to the east and is well worth visiting.
+For example you could head north and visit Lydeard Hill and Wills Neck, the highest point in the Quantocks.
+The wonderful Fyne Court is just to the east and is also well worth visiting.

 |Fyne Court||2 miles (3 km)||Explore the gardens and 65 acre wider estate on this short walk in the Quantock Hills.
 In the estate you'll find three waymarked walking trails taking you to the most interesting areas on well surfaced paths.
 You'll visit the fine courtyard with a coach house, stable, library and music room.
 The trail then takes you into the beautiful gardens with a serpentine lake, boathouse, round-towered folly and a walled garden with ornamental trees and shrubs.
 There are also lovely woodland sections with beech trees and bluebells in spring.|